Approximation of Weakly Singular Integral Equations by Sinc Projection Methods: Two numerical schemes

 The approximate solution could be represented as

 where the singularity exponent parameter $\lambda$ is introduced in Eq. (\ref{asli}).
 It is worthy to notice that the choice of these basis functions incorporate with sinc function reflects the singularity of the exact solution well.
-Applying the operator $\mathcal{P}_{N}$ to both sides of Eq. \eqref{asli} gives us the following approximate equation in the operator form
+Employing the operator $\mathcal{P}_{N}$ to both sides of Eq. \eqref{asli} leads us the following approximate equation

 This equation could be rewritten as